Table of Contents

 What are the types of Conjugal Property Philippines?

-Conjugal Property in the Philippines has 3 types that you can choose amongst when you create your Prenuptial Agreement in the Philippines.
+Conjugal Property in the Philippines has 3 types that you can choose from when you create your Prenuptial Agreement in the Philippines.

 These affect how the property is divided between the spouses.